ixoworld/bonds/tutorials/03_augmented.md

 ...
 ```

 The remaining `200` out of the `500stake` deposited were sent to the funding pool (i.e. fee address) and can be queried using `bondscli q account "$FEEADDR"`.
+Note that the bond creator is expected to have access to this funding pool and will be able to safely use any funds send to it.

 ## Mint to Deposit and Burn to Withdraw (Open Phase)